 Skin conditions such as eczema cause itchy, red and dry skin caused by inflammation.
 Whereas Dermatitis makes your skin become red and tender.
 There are many various skin infections, all with various symptoms.

 This medication is used as a treatment for a variety of skin conditions, such as eczema, dermatitis, allergies, and rashes.
-This medical cream works by reducing the swelling, itching, and over all redness that can occur in these types of conditions.
+This medical cream works by reducing the swelling, itching, and overall redness that can occur in these types of conditions.
 This medication is a strong corticosteroid (a very strong steroid).
 However, the strength depends on its format.
-Ask your doctor for me details.
+Ask your doctor for details.

 Wash and dry your hands before applying this medication.
 You will also need to clean and dry the affected area on your skin as well.
 Apply a thing film of the medicinal cream onto the affected area and gently rub it into the skin.
 This action is usually done 1 to 2 times daily.

 After you have applied the medication, make sure to wash your hands thoroughly.
 When applying, avoid getting the medication in your eyes, nose or mouth.

 Before taking this medication, inform your doctor if you are allergic to Betamethasone Dipropionate; or to other corticosteroids (e.g., hydrocortisone, prednisone); or if you have any other allergies in general.